Cabell Breckinridge: Early life and family

 Joseph Cabell Breckinridge was born in Albemarle County, Virginia, on July 14, 1788.
 He was the second child and first son of John and Mary Hopkins "Polly" (née Cabell) Breckinridge.
 He was named for his maternal grandfather, Joseph Cabell, of Virginia's Cabell political family and known as "Cabell" throughout his life.

 In 1793, his family moved to Lexington, Kentucky.
 Late in the year, a smallpox epidemic struck the city.
 Inoculations came too late, and although Breckinridge, his mother and his sister Letitia survived infection, his sister Mary and brother Robert died.
 Historian Lowell H. Harrison noted that otherwise "little is known of his boyhood", although presumably he received a private education suitable for his class and read from his father's extensive library.

 In 1801, when Breckinridge was 12 years old, Kentucky legislators elected his father to represent the new state in the U.S. Senate.
 The family moved across the Appalachian Mountains to Bedford County, Virginia near Lynchburg, where they lived with relatives in order to be closer to the elder Breckinridge during the congressional session at Washington, D.C.
 While there, Cabell Breckinridge attended the New London Academy.
-A case of measles prevented him from attending William and Mary College (now College of William & Mary), his father's alma mater, where his cousin, future Congressman James Breckinridge, was enrolled.
+A case of measles prevented him from attending the College of William & Mary, his father's alma mater, where his cousin, future Congressman James Breckinridge, was enrolled.
 In 1803, Cabell Breckinridge accompanied his father to the national capital, where he witnessed the debates over the Louisiana Purchase before returning to his studies.
 After Congress adjourned in March, John Breckinridge retrieved his son from school, and they arrived back at Cabell's Dale, the family estate near Lexington, on April 18, 1804.

 Breckinridge did not travel eastward with his father in late 1804, but instead studied for about a year under Colonel Samuel Wilson before enrolling at the College of New Jersey (now Princeton University).